Customize Consent Preferences

 Azmat Rana Arriving in England 1971

 Azmat Rana arrived in England in 1971.
-While 17 years old Imran Khan was behind him.
+While 17 years old, Imran Khan was behind him.

 Stats: In 94 first-class matches, he scored 6001 first-class runs with a very average of 47.62, with the top score of 206*, including 17 hundred and 30 fifties.
-His highest score came for Punjab Greens against the NWFP in a Quaid-e-Azam Trophy match at Peshawar in Sep 1977.
+His highest score came for the Punjab Greens against the NWFP in a Quaid-e-Azam Trophy match at Peshawar in Sep 1977.

 In 17 List-A matches, he scored 442 runs at an average of 40.18 with the top score of 96, including 3 fifties.
 His highest score came for PIA against Pakistan Universities in the final of the Servis Cup at Lahore in December 1974.

-Family Background – Hailing from Rana’s family, he was the younger brother of famous umpire Shakoor Rana, Test cricketer Shafqat Rana, and Sultan Rana.
+Family Background: Hailing from Rana’s family, he was the younger brother of famous umpire Shakoor Rana, Test cricketer Shafqat Rana, and Sultan Rana.
 His brother Shafqat Rana also played 5 test matches for Pakistan from 1964 to 1969.
 His nephews Maqsood Rana (one ODI) and Mansoor Rana (2 ODI) also played for Pakistan.

 Azmat Rana - Prolific Middle Order Batsman